Data centric architecture

 Before this alignment can be achieved, the strategic needs of the business must be identified so that the technology can meet them.
 The digital strategy must satisfy the requirements defined by the different business lines of the company.

-By making data accessible and usable by all its employees, a data centric company has the advantage of being able to change its digital strategy at any time to survive changing business conditions.
+By making data accessible and usable by all its employees, a data centric company can reduce its time to market, by quickly changing its digital strategy to adapt to market changes.

 Data architecture and data science